How to cook and freeze chicken mince

 The best way to check chicken is cooked is by using a thermometer to check the temperature has reached 75°C. If you don't have a thermometer, ensure the mince has been simmering on the heat (it should be bubbling gently) for at least 15 minutes.
 Chicken mince will look opaque and have no pink colouration left when fully cooked.
 The texture will be more crumbly and tender to the bite.
 Break up any large pieces of mince to ensure it is cooked through.
 If you are cooking a recipe like chicken meatballs, use a thermometer to check the temperature, or cut open a meatball to check it is cooked through.

-Chicken mince can be stored in the fridge for up to two days.
-Freeze mince if you don't plan on eating it within two days.
+Fresh chicken mince can be stored in the fridge for about two days, it's best check the use-by date.
+Freeze it using these steps if you don't plan on eating it within two days before then:

 - In the fridge: Leave the chicken mince in its packaging, placing a plate or container underneath to catch any liquid.
 Allow plenty of time to completely defrost, depending on the quantity it may take a full day and night.